brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 I made a pen on CodePen called [
 Hellacolor, Flexbox, animation and music](http://codepen.io/brownerd/pen/doxPWQ) on August 23, 2015.
 It was the first time that this programming shit started to make sense.
 Up to this point, I never really had anything that needed programming over the past 8 years.

-I was a designer.
+I was/am a designer.
 Before that, a Photographer.
 And before that, a Social Worker.
 Where the fuck if this going.
 Point is, I've done a shit ton of design, html, css, wordpress, and jquery plugin installation.
 But only 3 times in 8 years have I ever had to make a little app with JS.

 I was always surprised that I was able to google my way through it, but I also knew that I had no fucking clue what I was doing.
 Yes, we can all hack it 'til we crack it.
 But, now, I want to know how to write JS.